The Luxury Cruise Review

 Silver Whisper deck plan

 The Silver Whisper deck plan is easy to get around.
-There are a total of 7 passenger decks, the highest of which is deck 10.

 • Reception: Deck 5